Malayan porcupine: Characteristics

-The Maylayan porcupine is a large and stout-bodied rodent covered with quills, which are sharp, rigid structures.
+The Malayan porcupine is a large and stout-bodied rodent covered with quills, which are sharp, rigid structures.
 The quills are modified hairs.
 Those on their upper body parts are rough with black with white or yellow stripes.
 The young's soft quills become hard as they enter adulthood.
 The porcupine has short, stocky legs covered in brown hairs; there are four claws on the front and five on the hind legs.
 Both front and hind paws have smooth soles.
 The head and body are around 56–74 cm long and the tail is about 6–11 cm.
 The animal weighs around 10–18 kg.